Chapter overview

 This list can be useful when you come across words such as 'monobrow' which means a single eyebrow and 'monochromatic' which means one colour.

-Tip: Reading more and learning the root word of words can help you learn more vocabulary!
+Tip: Reading more and learning the meanings of different root words can help you learn more vocabulary!